Stephen F. Austin: Early years

 Stephen F. Austin was born on November 3, 1793, in the mining region of southwestern Virginia.
 His parents were Mary Brown Austin and Moses Austin.
 In 1798, his family moved west to the lead-mining region of present-day Potosi, Missouri.
 Moses Austin received a sitio from the Spanish government for the mining site of Mine à Breton, which had been established by French colonists.

 His great-great-grandfather, Anthony Austin (b.
 1636), was the son of Richard Austin (b.1598 in Bishopstoke, Hampshire, England).
 The immigrant ancestors, Richard Austin and his wife Esther, were original settlers of Suffield, Massachusetts, which became Connecticut in 1749.

 When Austin was eleven years old, his family sent him back East to be educated, first at the preparatory school of Bacon Academy in Colchester, Connecticut.
 He studied at Transylvania University in Lexington, Kentucky, from which he graduated in 1810.
 After graduation, Austin began studying to be a lawyer, reading the law with an established firm.

-At age 21, he was elected to and served in the legislature of the Missouri Territory.
-There he was "influential in obtaining a charter for the struggling Bank of St. Louis".
+At age 21, he was elected to and served in the Missouri Territory legislature.
+There, he was "influential in obtaining a charter for the struggling Bank of St. Louis".
 Left penniless after the Panic of 1819, Austin decided to move south to the new Arkansas Territory.

 He acquired property on the south bank of the Arkansas River, in the area that would later become Little Rock.
 After purchasing the property, he learned the area was being considered as the location for the new territorial capital, which could make his land worth a great deal more.
 He made his home in Hempstead County, Arkansas.
-Two weeks before the first Arkansas territorial elections in 1820, Austin declared his candidacy for Congress.
+Austin declared his candidacy for Congress two weeks before the first Arkansas territorial elections in 1820.
 His late entrance meant his name did not appear on the ballot in two of the five counties, but he still placed second in the field of six candidates.
-Later, he was appointed as a judge for the First Circuit Court.
-Over the next few months, Little Rock was designated as the territorial capital.
+Later, he was appointed as a First Circuit Court judge.
+Little Rock was designated as the territorial capital over the next few months.
 But Austin's claim to land in the area was contested, and the courts ruled against him.
 The Territorial Assembly reorganized the government and abolished Austin's judgeship.

-Austin left the territory, moving to Louisiana.
+Austin left the territory and moved to Louisiana.
 He reached New Orleans in November 1820.
-He met and stayed with Joseph H. Hawkins, a New Orleans lawyer and former Kentucky congressman.
-He made arrangements to study law with him.
+He met and stayed with Joseph H. Hawkins, a New Orleans lawyer and former Kentucky congressman, and made arrangements to study law with him.